General Classical Music Trivia

 Answer: Cello

-Question: Itzhak Perlman was a virtuoso on which instrument?
+Question: Itzhak Perlman didn’t just play—he slayed on which stringed superstar?

 Answer: Violin